Artificial Replay: A Meta-Algorithm for Harnessing Historical Data in Bandits: Empirical Benefits of

 \section{Empirical Benefits of \ArtReplay}

-We cap off the advantages of \ArtReplay by showing that, practically, our meta-algorithm achieves identical performance to \Full while significantly reducing runtime and storage.
-Experiment details and additional results are available in \cref{sec:experiments_appendix}.

-We conduct experiments on the two bandit models described in \cref{sec:bandit-models}: finite $K$-armed bandits and \problem, using both fixed and adaptive discretization.
+We complement the theoretical advantages of \ArtReplay by showing that, in practice, our meta-algorithm achieves identical performance to \Full while significantly improving data efficiency.
+Experiment details and additional results are available in \cref{sec:experiments_appendix}. \footnote{Code to reproduce the experiments is available at \mbox{\url{https://github.com/lily-x/artificial-replay}}.} We conduct experiments on two of the bandit models described in \cref{sec:bandit-models}: finite $K$-armed bandits and \CMABCRA, using both fixed and adaptive discretization.
 For the continuous combinatorial setting, we provide two stylized domains, a piecewise-linear and a quadratic reward function.

-\textbf{Green Security Domain}\, To emphasize the practical benefit of \ArtReplay, we evaluate on a real-world resource allocation setting for biodiversity conservation.
+\paragraph{Green Security Domain.} To emphasize the practical benefit of \ArtReplay, we evaluate on a real-world resource allocation setting for biodiversity conservation.
 Here, we introduce a new model for green security games with continuous actions by using adaptive discretization.
-The \problem model can be used to specify the green security setting from \citet{xu2021dual}, where the space~$\pointset$ represents a protected area and $\effortset$ is the discrete set of patrol resources to allocate, such as number of ranger hours per week with a budget~$B$ of 40~hours.
+The \CMABCRA model can be used to specify the green security setting from \citet{xu2021dual}, where the space~$\pointset$ represents a protected area and $\effortset$ is the discrete set of patrol resources to allocate, such as number of ranger hours per week with a budget~$B$ of 40~hours.
 This formulation generalizes to a continuous-space model of the landscape, instead of the artificial fixed discretization that was considered in prior work consisting of $1 \times 1$ sq.~km regions of the park.
+The reward function $\reward(\point, \effortgeneric)$ then models the probability of observing a snare at location $\point$ at effort level $\effortgeneric$.

 We study real ranger patrol data from Murchison Falls National Park, shared as part of a collaboration with the Uganda Wildlife Authority and the Wildlife Conservation Society.
 We use historical patrol observations to build the history~$\history$; we analyze these historical observations in detail in \cref{sec:experiments_appendix} to show that this dataset exhibits both spurious data and imbalanced coverage.